Today, it’s personal!

 Interestingly, AFIC didn’t reduce their dividend during the GFC, though some LICs did.
 Retirees who were drawing down on the value of their portfolio by selling shares to live on, wouldn’t have had much fun at all, with share prices down 50%.

-Whatever your strategy or chosen investments are, I strongly believe for most people, it’s better to only live on the income your assets generate for a much smoother ride, and a much better sleep at night 🙂
+Whatever your strategy or chosen investments are, I strongly believe many peopls are best suited to simply live off the income your assets generate.
+This makes for a smoother ride and a better sleep at night 🙂

 Our Early Retirement Scenario